 If a car revs when braking, it usually has a leak in the brake booster.
 Once the brake booster starts to leak, the pedal pressure increases, and the power of the master cylinder reduces.
 To stop your car from revving, you need to repair or replace the brake booster.

-Why does RPM go up when downshift?
+Why does my RPM fluctuate when braking?

 As we downshift, the gear ratio decreases, and it gives an increase in power output at the transmission end.
 This allows engine to rotate at higher speeds and give out high torque.
 So it’s gear ratio that is responsible for higher engine speeds after downshifting.